ethen8181/machine-learning/README.md

 Focus on choosing the optimal cutoff value for logistic regression when your dataset has unbalanced binary classes. e.g. The majority of the observations in the dataset have a positive outcome, while few have negative, or vice versa.
 The idea can be extended to any other classification algorithm that can predict class’s probability.

-- Visualize two by two standard confusion matrix and ROC curve with the ggplot2 library.
+- Visualize two by two standard confusion matrix and ROC curve with costs using the ggplot2 library.
 - View [[R markdown](http://ethen8181.github.io/machine-learning/logistic_regression/logistic_regression.html)]

 **text_similarity : 2015.11.19**